daos-stack/daos/docs/admin/pool_operations.md

     Rebuild busy, 75 objs, 9722 recs
 ```

-After experiencing significant failures, the system may retain some suspect
+After experiencing significant failures, the pool may retain some suspect
 engines that have been marked as DEAD by the SWIM protocol but were not excluded
-from the system to prevent data loss.
-An administrator can bring these engines back
+from the pool to prevent potential data inconsistency.
+An administrator can bring
-online by restarting them.
-The example below illustrates the system’s status with
+these engines back online by restarting them.
+The example below illustrates the
-suspect and disabled engines.
+system’s status with suspect and disabled engines.

 ```bash
 $ dmg pool query tank -t
 ```

-NB: The --health-only/-t option is necessary to conduct pool health-related queries only,
+NB: The --health-only/-t option is necessary to conduct pool health-related queries only.
-which will bypass the collective call to each vos target.
-This is important because such
+This is important because suspect ranks may cause commands to hang and timeout so identifying
-calls may hang and time out if there are suspect engines present.
+and restarting them is a useful procedure.

 ```bash
 Pool 6f450a68-8c7d-4da9-8900-02691650f6a2, ntarget=8, disabled=2, leader=3, version=4, state=Degraded